The workshop is a place. The location changes from time to time. It is also a state of mind. And that never changes.

 The top fish was inspired by ancient Roman mosaics; the bottom fish made of terracotta pots and tiles is unfinished in this photo.

-Platterpusses: Garden ornaments inspired by the mosaics of Cleo Mussi
+Platterpusses: Mosaic faces on the backs of platters, inspired by the mosaics of Cleo Mussi

 Mosaic Tabletop: Charlie built a small table, and Sher made a mosaic inset for the top.